Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Release Scope Defined Before Shipment

-Shipment release is based on the agreed drawing, defined records, and the required quality documents for OEM projects rather than visual acceptance alone.
+Shipment release is based on the agreed drawing, CTQ inspection scope, material evidence, dimensional records, and required quality documents for sand cast OEM parts rather than visual acceptance alone.

 Aluminum Sand Casting | EV Thermal Management

-A lightweight aluminum housing for EV thermal management with internal cooling passages and a machined sealing interface.
-The project required sand casting for geometry efficiency, with post-cast machining applied to functional faces.
+A lightweight aluminum sand cast housing for EV thermal management with internal cooling passages, core-formed geometry, and a CNC machined sealing interface.
+Sand casting was selected to balance part size, alloy flexibility, tooling cost, and post-casting machining requirements.

-Gating and fill behavior were revised to improve casting stability, while the sealing flange was released through CNC machining so as-cast variation would not control sealing performance.
+Gating and fill behavior were reviewed to improve casting stability, while the sealing flange was released through CNC machining and CMM verification so as-cast variation would not control final sealing performance.

 Problem Pressure integrity risk and flange distortion

-Control Point Gating revision and flange machining strategy
+Control Point Gating review, machining allowance, and flange machining strategy

-Inspection / Release Evidence Pressure test and CMM verification on defined features
+Inspection / Release Evidence Pressure test, dimensional layout, and CMM verification on defined features

-Result Released with no leakage in defined test scope and verified flange geometry within drawing requirement
+Result Released with no leakage in the defined test scope and verified flange geometry against drawing requirements

 Ductile Iron Sand Casting | Chemical Pump Component

-A ductile iron pump body for chemical processing with core-formed internal passages and machined port features.
-The project required wall-thickness consistency and thread integrity across critical connection points.
+A ductile iron sand cast pump body for chemical processing with core-formed internal passages, machined threaded ports, and datum-controlled connection faces.
+The project required stable wall thickness, thread integrity, and release evidence for machined CTQ features.

-Primary risk was core shift affecting internal wall consistency, followed by thread accuracy and datum alignment on the machined intake and outlet ports.
+Primary risks included core shift affecting wall-thickness consistency, casting distortion affecting datum alignment, and thread-position variation on machined intake and outlet ports.

-Resin sand core stability and venting were strengthened to reduce core movement during pouring, while dedicated machining fixtures were used to control thread position and datum alignment after casting.
+Core setup, venting, and casting layout were reviewed to reduce movement during pouring.
+Dedicated machining fixtures were then used to control thread position, port alignment, and datum relationship after casting.

 Problem Core shift risk and thread alignment variation

-Inspection / Release Evidence Wall-thickness verification and thread gauge inspection
+Inspection / Release Evidence Wall-thickness verification, CMM layout, and thread gauge inspection

 Result Released with controlled wall-thickness variation and full gauge acceptance on defined machined ports

-If your drawing includes sealing faces, machined datums, pressure-sensitive geometry, or project-specific validation requirements, those conditions should be reviewed before quotation or tooling is locked.
+If your drawing includes sealing faces, machined datums, pressure-sensitive geometry, core-formed passages, thin wall sections, or project-specific validation requirements, those conditions should be reviewed before quotation, pattern release, or production approval.

 What to Send

-• 3D CAD Data STEP, IGES, or native files used to assess geometry, casting feasibility, and machining access.
+• 3D CAD Data STEP, IGES, or native files used to review casting geometry, core requirements, machining access, wall thickness, and manufacturability risk.

-• Material Requirement Specified alloy family or grade so casting behavior and machining burden can be evaluated correctly.
+• Material Requirement Preferred alloy family or grade so shrinkage behavior, structural performance, corrosion resistance, wear resistance, and machining load can be evaluated correctly.

-• Critical Feature Definition Identification of surfaces, bores, or ports that control fit, alignment, or functional release.
+• Critical Feature Definition Identification of bores, ports, threads, datums, sealing faces, mounting points, or mating interfaces that control fit, alignment, sealing, or release approval.

-• Program Volume & Stage Prototype, bridge production, or production demand estimates to confirm the right process fit.
+• Program Volume and Stage Prototype, bridge production, replacement part, or production demand estimates to confirm tooling economics and process fit.

-• Required Validation Records Specific expectations for CMM reports, material certification, PPAP, or batch traceability.
+• Required Validation Records Specific expectations for CMM reports, material certificates, dimensional reports, CoC, FAI, PPAP-style support, NDT, or batch traceability.

 What You Will Receive

-• Process-Fit Recommendation Review of whether sand casting matches your geometry and volume, or if another route is more economical.
+• Process-Fit Recommendation Review of whether sand casting matches your geometry, material, volume, surface requirements, and tolerance expectations, or whether another process should be considered.

-• As-Cast vs. Machined Strategy A technical recommendation on which features should remain as-cast and which require secondary machining.
+• As-Cast vs. Machined Strategy A technical recommendation on which surfaces can remain as-cast and which CTQ features should be CNC machined after casting.

-• Validation Scope Alignment Confirmation of the required document package, including dimensional, material, and regulated records.
+• Validation Scope Alignment Confirmation of the required inspection and document package, including dimensional, material, traceability, and regulated approval records when needed.

-• Scope-Based Quotation Response A formal quotation framework aligned to your specific geometry, machining load, and release conditions.
+• Scope-Based Quotation Response A quotation framework aligned to your casting geometry, material path, machining load, inspection plan, document scope, and release conditions.

 Sand Casting FAQ for OEM Buyers and Engineers

-When should critical features be machined after casting?
+Which features should be machined after sand casting?

-Is sand casting suitable for prototype and low-volume production?
+Is sand casting suitable for prototypes and low-volume OEM production?

 Yes.
-Sand casting is commonly used for prototypes, bridge production, replacement parts, and lower-volume OEM programs when part size, geometry, or tooling flexibility makes permanent hard tooling less practical.
-It is especially effective when critical features can be finalized through post-cast CNC machining.
+Sand casting is often suitable for prototypes, bridge production, replacement parts, and lower-volume OEM programs where part size, alloy flexibility, complex geometry, or tooling economics make permanent tooling less practical.
+It is most effective when critical features can be finished by post-casting CNC machining and verified before release.

-What quality documents can be provided for OEM programs?
+What quality documents can be provided for sand cast parts?

-Depending on project scope, SPI can provide dimensional reports, CMM layouts, material certificates, certificates of conformity, traceability records, and PPAP-related submissions when required.
-The documentation package should be aligned during the quotation stage to ensure compliance before production or release approval.
+Depending on the agreed project scope, SPI can support dimensional reports, CMM inspection reports, material certificates, certificates of conformance, inspection photos, traceability records, FAI support, NDT records, and PPAP-style submissions when required.
+The document package should be confirmed during RFQ to avoid approval delays.

-When is sand casting not the right choice?
+When is sand casting not the right manufacturing process?

-Sand casting is usually not the best fit when the drawing requires Class-A cosmetic surfaces, very thin unsupported walls, tight positional control directly as-cast, or stable high-volume demand that justifies permanent tooling investment.
-In these cases, another process may reduce technical risk or total cost.
+Sand casting is usually not the best choice when the part requires Class-A cosmetic surfaces, very thin unsupported walls, tight positional accuracy directly as-cast, extremely fine details, or stable high-volume demand that justifies die casting or another permanent-tooling process.
+These conditions should be screened during early DFM review.